 Baldwin Coolidge was born in Woburn, Massachusetts on July 7, 1845.
 He was the son of Mary (Manning) and Benjamin Coolidge and the great-grandson of Loammi Baldwin, Revolutionary War patriot and engineer for the Middlesex Canal.
 Coolidge grew up in Lawrence and became that city’s first engineer at age 33 before he changed careers and in 1878 opened up his first photography studio in Boston.
 Coolidge returned to Woburn to live in a Baldwin family home, from 1889-1908, while maintaining a studio in Boston.
 In 1889 he took a series of photographs of the Woburn Public Library.
 Coolidge died in 1928.

-Alfred Elson began his photography business in Woburn, Massachusetts in 1900.
+Alfred Elson was born in St. John, New Brunswick, Canada on September 17, 1868, the son of Mathilda Crowel and Alfred Elson.
+He began his photography business in Woburn in 1900.
 His studio was originally located in the Dodge building at the corner of Main Street and Montvale Avenue.
 A few years later he moved into the Hartwell Building (Fisher Block).
 His studio, on the top floor, was built by Fred Hartwell.
 He worked as both a portrait and landscape photographer.
-Elson was born in 1869 in Canada and was married to Myrtle B. Elson with whom he had a son, Alfred Jr., and two daughters, Florence E. and Mildred.
-He retired from photography in 1938.
-The date of his death is not known.
+He was married to Myrtle B. Elson with whom he had one son, Alfred Jr., and two daughters, Florence E. and Mildred O. They lived at 142 Montvale Avenue.
+Elson retired from photography in January of 1938 and passed away on November 22, 1938

 Patrick J. Farino was born on July 20, 1921 in Tewksbury, MA, one of 14 children of Gabriel and Marsina (Lutrario) Farino.
 He attended Woburn High School and joined the National Guard while still in high school.
 He was among the first troops to sail to the South Pacific, where he served for three years in the 182nd infantry, seeing action in New Caledonia, Guadalcanal, Fiji Island and Bougainville.
 He was issued the Purple Heart for his service in Guadalcanal.